Are you ready to finally understand Nietzsche?

 Which Translation Do I Need?

-The correct translation of Nietzsche is critical.
+The correct translation of Nietzsche is crucial.
 We will be using Walter Kaufmann's well-respected translation.

 How Much Time Do I Need To Set Aside Each Week?